isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **Period of Consultation**

 6\.
-The public consultation will last for a period of nine weeks from **26 April 2023 to 27 June 2023.** All comments should be sent in by **27 June 2023**.
-Any comments received after 27 June 2023 will not be considered.
+The public consultation will last for a period of nine weeks from **2 May 2023 to 30 June 2023.** All comments should be sent in by **30 June 2023**.
+Any comments received after 30 June 2023 will not be considered.

 **Feedback Channels**